San Francisco Auto Accident Attorney

 Kelley Blue Book provides a determination of “fair market value” for the replacement cost of a damaged vehicle. http://www.kbb.com/

-Seek the Advice of an Experienced Personal Injury Attorney Immediately
+Seek the Advice of an Auto Accident Lawyer

 Personal injury matters are extremely time-sensitive.
 It is important to act promptly to preserve evidence, investigate the cause of the accident, and to file a lawsuit prior to the deadline imposed by the statute of limitations.
-If you or a loved one have been involved in a collision, contact car accident attorney William E. Weiss at (888) 622-7274 for a no cost, no obligation consultation.
+If you or a loved one have been involved in an auto collision, contact accident attorney William E. Weiss at (888) 622-7274 for a no cost, no obligation consultation.